cheenu78/multi-release-jar/README.md

+With this project, I hope to help someone who is new to the concept of Multi Release Jar and use it effectively.
+Multi Release Jar was released as part of Java 10.

 # multi-release-jar

 This uses maven ant plugin to compile and build the jar file.
 As such I could not find a direct support using maven alone.